-When the instrument is started the Home screen is automatically displayed in the workspace.
+When the instrument is started, the Home screen is automatically displayed in the workspace.
+The conditioning LED status lights are labeled 1-4 on top of the Home screen.
 The application contains eighteen additional screens, which are organized according to their primary function or task.
 These functions can be described as belonging to one of the following six categories: